SSWConsulting/SSW.Rules.Content/rules/identify-sql-performance-sql-server/rule.md

 * LogicalDisk\Avg.
 Disk sec/Transfer

 If any disks are being pushed to their limits, is SQL Server performing the IO.
 If not, can the application doing all the disk access be on a separate server to your SQL Server.

-Otherwise : [LINK to what to do about IO Pressure rule]